dotnet/jitutils/doc/diffs.md

 ```
 to generate diffs using all the defaults.

-If you only want to generate as from the diff compiler, omit the `--base` argument, e.g.:
+If you only want to generate asm from the diff compiler, omit the `--base` argument, e.g.:
 ```
     c:\coreclr> jit-diff diff --diff
 ```